JenteVM/JVM-Authorization-Tool/README.md

 * __base_url/api/registry/__*db_id*__/__
   * allows you to get a specific registry by id
 * __base_url/api/registry/authenticate/__*db_id*__/__*token*__/__
-  * allows you to authenticate a new registry via a generated token (use get request)
+  * allows you to authenticate a new origin for a registry via a generated token (use get request)
 * __base_url/api/registry/authenticate/__*db_id*__/create/__
   * allows you to create a new token for use with the previous point (use get request; need to be authorized to do so; have post level auth for that database)
 * __base_url/api/__*db_id*__/users/__